samhollenbach/BullpenTrackerServer/README.md

 This repository does not include the `config.py` file (required to run the project) because it contains database access information.
 For Shilad -- we've included this file in an email to you.
 Please place it in `BullpenTrackerServer/BullpenTrackerServer/instance/config.py`.
 If you are reading this and you are not Shilad, you can email [shollenb@macalester.edu](shollenb@macalester.edu) for the file.

+If you examine this config file, there is also an option to switch off of DEBUG mode, which will store all data on a remote server.

 ### After adding the config.py file